We ship to the United States, and your USD goes further here.

 We will keep you updated every step of the way.

-The wedding menu card is an all-too-often overlooked element of wedding cards. suite.
+The wedding menu cards are an all-too-often overlooked element of wedding cards. suite.
 Although it is easily forgotten about, it is an important piece of communication with your guests: one of just a small number of chances you have to express something to your family and friends in writing on the actual day of the wedding (along with the order of service).

 Where are wedding menus found?